Options strategies

 Strike Price: This is the agreed-upon price at which the buyer of the option can buy or sell the underlying asset.

 Value Time: The time value of an option is the premium paid by the buyer to the seller for the option to buy or sell the underlying asset.
-This premium reflects the amount of time remaining until the option expires.

 Volatility: The volatility of the underlying asset is a measure of the potential price movements of the asset.
 This volatility affects the price of options.